SFDO-Tooling/CumulusCI/docs/robot_playwright.rst

 Starting with CumulusCI version 3.59.0, we are providing experimental support for Playwright and the Browser library in CumulusCI.

-In CumulusCI version 3.60 we've reorganized our keywords so that a test can import the API and performance keywords without importing Selenium keywords.
+In CumulusCI 3.60, we've reorganized our keywords so that a test can import the API and performance keywords without importing Selenium keywords.
 To use Playwright-based keywords, import the resource file `SalesforcePlaywright.robot
-<Keywords.html#file-cumulusci/robotframework/SalesforcePlaywright.robot>`_
+<Keywords.html#file-cumulusci/robotframework/SalesforcePlaywright.robot>`_,
-which imports the non-selenium keywords along with the keywords in the `SalesforcePlaywright library <Keywords.html#file-cumulusci.robotframework.SalesforcePlaywright>`_.
+which imports the non-Selenium keywords along with the keywords in the `SalesforcePlaywright library <Keywords.html#file-cumulusci.robotframework.SalesforcePlaywright>`_.